 The U.S. Public Health Service (USPHS) Commissioned Corps is an elite team of more than 6,500 full-time, well-trained, highly qualified public health professionals.
 USPHS falls under the leadership of the Assistant Secretary of Health and the Surgeon General within the Department of Health and Human Services (HHS).
 Below is a detailed look at the leadership and structure of the Commissioned Corps.

-The Assistant Secretary for Health (ASH) oversees the USPHS Commissioned Corps, providing it with strategic and policy direction.
+As the Assistant Secretary for Health (ASH), Don Wright oversees the USPHS Commissioned Corps, providing it with strategic and policy direction.
 Under the supervision of the ASH, the Surgeon General of the USPHS provides operational command of the Commissioned Corps.
 The ASH serves as the primary advisor to the Secretary of HHS on matters involving the Nation’s public health and science.
 The ASH runs the Office of the Assistant Secretary for Health (OASH) and helps coordinate the activities of the USPHS agencies on behalf of the Secretary.
-Howard Koh, M.D., M.P.H is the Assistant Secretary for Health.

 Deputy Surgeon General